 It’s not your imagination: Your pots and pans are taking over your cabinet, making it impossible to find anything—or get it out without toppling over half of the things in there.
 But you don’t have to grin and bear it.
 First, match up lids to pots and inspect them for quality.
 Non-stick pans that are bubbling or peeling should be discarded.
 Then, put aside any that you don’t use, for any reason—whether it’s too heavy, too light, or burns food easily.
 Return the ones you like to the cabinet.
 Storing them in an organizing rack made specifically for them allows you to take one out quickly and easily.

 If the dish-towel drawer won’t close, it’s time to declutter.
 Pull them all out and inspect them for quality.
-Ratty, torn, and threadbare towels can be used as cleaning rags or sent to textile recycling.
+Ratty, torn, and threadbare towels can be used as cleaning rags.
 Store the one or two towels currently in use over a cabinet towel bar, then rotate them with the now-easily-found fresh ones when they need a wash.

-Thirty minutes might not be enough time to take everything out of the pantry and start from scratch.
-But it is plenty of time to organize whatever’s gotten particularly chaotic.
-Where to start?
-First, remove anything still in space-stealing packaging.
-Then, arrange sections based on grocery-store aisles—this makes it easy to write a shopping list and shop in the order of how the store is set up.
+Arrange pantry items based on grocery-store aisles—this makes it easy to write a shopping list and shop in the order of how the store is set up.
 Add a can-rack organizer to save space and ensure you are rotating your cans, using the oldest first.
 Make sure to turn everything so that you can see the labels.

 Water bottles and travel mugs